sid-ambidex/Thesis-Msc/LLM/README.md

 ### `llm-qlora.ipynb`

-Fine-tunes LLaMA using [QLoRA](https://arxiv.org/abs/2305.14314): 4-bit NF4 quantisation (bitsandbytes) with LoRA adapters (PEFT).
+Fine-tunes LLaMA using [QLoRA]: 4-bit NF4 quantisation (bitsandbytes) with LoRA adapters (PEFT).
 This enables fine-tuning a 3B-parameter model on a single consumer GPU.

 **Key configuration constants:**